 In keeping with OU principles of openness, it is expected that research data will be open and accessible to other researchers, as soon as appropriate and verifiable, subject to the application of appropriate safeguards relating to the sensitivity of the data and legal and commercial requirements.
 Research data must be managed to the highest standards throughout their lifecycle in order to support excellence in research practice

-Research Data Management, or RDM, is about how you organise your data throughout your project and beyond.
+Research Data Management, or RDM, is about how you organise and handle your data throughout your project and beyond.
 A good way to approach this is to write a Data Management Plan which will describe how your data will be stored, documented, preserved and shared.

 Library Services research support team can help you with all aspects of research data management throughout the research lifecycle.

 To use any of these services, please contact the Library Research Support team.

 Our RDM Handbook is intended for use at the beginning of a project, particularly when working in a team to help researchers to create and record processes for data storage, management, preservation and sharing.

 Download the RDM Handbook (Microsoft Word).

 The Open University's Research Data Management policy explains both researcher and University responsibilities with regard to the management of research data.